Ibadan

-Ibadan is located in south-western Nigeria, 120 km inland northeast of Lagos and 440 km southwest of Abuja, the federal capital.
-It is a prominent transit point between the coastal region and areas in the hinterland of the country.
-Ibadan had been the administrative centre of the old Western Region since the early days of British colonial rule, and parts of the city's ancient protective walls still stand to this day.
-The principal inhabitants of the city are the Yoruba people, as well as various communities (notably Igbo, Hausa, Edo, and Ibibio) from other parts of the country.
+Ibadan is located in southwestern Nigeria, 120 km inland northeast of Lagos and 440 km southwest of Abuja, the federal capital.
+It is a prominent transit point between the coastal region and areas in the hinterland of the country as well as one of Nigeria's most important commercial and research centres.
+Ibadan was the administrative centre of the old Western Region since the early days of British colonial rule, and parts of the city's ancient protective walls still stand to this day.
+The principal inhabitants of the city are the Yoruba people, as well as various communities (notably Igbo, Hausa, Edo, Ebira, Igede, Igala, Ibibio etc.) from other parts of the country.

 History

-Ibadan, coined from the phrase "Eba Odan", which literally means 'by the edge of the meadow', came into existence in 1829, during a period of turmoil that characterized Yorubaland at the time.
-It was in this period that many old Yoruba cities such as old Oyo (Oyo ile), Ijaye and Owu disappeared, and newer ones such as Abeokuta, new Oyo (Oyo atiba) and Ibadan sprang up to replace them.
+Ibadan, coined from the phrase "Eba-Odan", which literally means 'by the edge of the meadow', came into existence in 1829, during a period of turmoil that characterized Yorubaland at the time.
+It was in this period that many old Yoruba cities such as Old Oyo (Oyo-ile), Ijaye and Owu disappeared, and newer ones such as Abeokuta, New Oyo (Oyo Atiba) and Ibadan sprang up to replace them.
 According to local historians, Lagelu founded the city, and was initially intended to be a war camp for warriors coming from Oyo, Ife and Ijebu.
-As a forest site containing several ranges of hills, varying in elevation from 160 to 275 metres, the location of the camp offered strategic defence opportunities.
-Moreover, its location at the fringe of the forest (from which the city got its name) promoted its emergence as a marketing centre for traders and goods from both the forest and grassland areas.
+As a forest site containing several ranges of hills, varying in elevation from 160 to 275 meters, the location of the camp offered strategic defense opportunities.
+Its location at the fringe of the forest (the origin of the city's name) promoted its emergence as a trade center for traders and goods from both the forest and grassland areas.

-In 1852, the Church Missionary Society sent David and Anna Hinderer to found a mission.
-They decided to build the mission and a church in Ibadan when they arrived in 1853.

-Ibadan thus had initially begun as a military state and remained so until the last decade of the 19th century.
-The city-state also succeeded in building a large empire from the 1860s to the 1890s which extended over much of northern and eastern Yorubaland.
-It was appropriately nicknamed idi Ibon or “gun base”, because of its unique military character.
+Ibadan thus had initially begun as a military state and retained its martial character until the last decade of the 19th century.
+Between the 1860s and 1890s, the city-state became the center of an empire extending over much of northern and eastern Yorubaland.
+It was appropriately nicknamed idi-Ibon or "gun base", because of its unique military character.

-In Ibadan, unlike other Yoruba cities with traditional kingship institutions, the warrior class became the rulers of the city as well as the most important economic group.